-During fiscal 2011, the Town discovered it had been charging a 10% utility tax on Solid Waste and Stormwater fees without proper authority between October 1, 2003 and May 31, 2011, resulting in unauthorized billings totaling \$184,325 and \$25,460, respectively, in accrued liabilities as of September 30, 2015.
+During fiscal year 2011, the Town discovered it had been charging a 10% utility tax on Solid Waste and Stormwater fees without proper authority between October 1, 2003 and May 31, 2011, resulting in unauthorized billings totaling \$184,325 and \$25,460, respectively, in accrued liabilities as of September 30, 2016.
 The Town has adopted an Ordinance that authorizes these charges, effective June 1, 2011.
-Repayment of the unauthorized billings will be credited to the affected citizens' utility invoices each month for the next five years.
+Repayment of unauthorized billings to residents are being credited to the affected citizens' utility invoices, with the intention of payments to be made in full by the end of fiscal year 2017.
+The Town has not yet determined when repayment of unauthorized billings to commercial businesses will commence.